xiaoyeziji/ide/intl.en-US/Product Introduction/Concepts.md

 Advantages:

 -   Helps organize codes from business perspectives in a clearer way.
-Supports the code organization based on task types and multi-level sub-directories \(no more than levels\).
+Supports the code organization based on task types and multi-level sub-directories \(no more than four levels\).
 -   Views the overall work flows from business perspectives for optimization.
 -   Provides dashboards of business flows for efficient development.
 -   Organize the release and maintenance according to business flows.